937-382-8020

 Performing the graft at the time of tooth removal routinely prevents to need for additional grafting when the implant is placed.
 This saves our patients additional discomfort and minimizes cost.
 At times we need to regenerate a significant amount of bone for implant placement at upper posterior teeth sites.

-• Ridge augmentation – addition of bone in an area of the jaws when bone volume has diminished.
+• Ridge augmentation– addition of bone in an area of the jaws when bone volume has diminished.
 Bone loss can occur in both horizontal and vertical dimensions.
-At the time of evaluation, Dr. Puckett will perform an oral examination and obtain a 3-D CT, and combine all of the information to determine the sites and extent of bone volume loss.
-At that time an appropriate plan can be formulated to restore your teeth and function.
+At the time of evaluation, Dr. Puckett will perform an oral examination, obtain a 3D CT scan, and combine all of the information to determine the sites and extent of bone volume loss.
+At that time, an appropriate plan can be formulated to restore your teeth and mouth function.

 Dental Bone Grafting As it Applies to Wisdom Teeth Removal